hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 If your project only contains a bot, an error might occur saying `STATE__FX_RESOURCE_FRONTEND_HOSTING__ENDPOINT` is missing when executing commands.
 Replace this placeholder with a valid URL in `appPackage/manifest.template.json` to fix it.
 > This happens in projects created using very old Teams Toolkit.
 The old tooling provides a default example URL for your project if this placeholder does not exist.
 In latest tooling, we want to make everything more transparent so requires you to provide your URL here.

+### InvalidParameter: Following parameter is missing or invalid for aadApp/create action: name
+You may be trying to upgrade a project created by Teams Toolkit for Visual Studio Code v3.x / Teams Toolkit CLI v0.x / Teams Toolkit for Visual Studio v17.3.
+Please install Teams Toolkit for Visual Studio Code v4.x / Teams Toolkit CLI v1.x / Teams Toolkit for Visual Studio v17.4 and run upgrade first.

 ## Feature changes that impact your development flow

 There're some changes to existing features you should be aware of: